NexusNation/Documentation/Rules/Jailbreak.md

 1. ##Global Rules
 	1. The general rules must always be followed.
 	2. Honesty is key, please don't lie to staff about free-kills etc.
-	3.No trying to loophole the rules, use common sense.
+	3. No trying to loophole the rules, use common sense.
 If you obviously loophole as a T, you can be KOSed.
 	4. Do not talk over the warden at any time.
 	5. No team-killing using map triggers unless friendly fire is on.
 	6. Freezing allows players to stand, crouch and jump on the spot unless specified otherwise.